Office of Diversity and Inclusion

 Provides faculty, staff, and graduate students with an informal, confidential, impartial, and independent resource to address concerns or questions openly without fear of retaliation or judgment.

-STOP Bias is a University-wide initiative that educates the campus community about bias and provides resources to report and receive support for bias-related incidents.
+STOP Bias and Hate is a University-wide initiative that educates the campus community about bias and provides resources to report and receive support for bias-related incidents.